Ircama/epson_print_conf/README.md

-  -I, --keep_invalid    Do not remove printers without write_key or without read_key -N, --keep_names      Do not replace original names with converted names and add printers for all optional names -A, --no_alias        Do not add aliases for same printer with different names and remove aliased printers -S, --no_same_as      Do not add "same-as" for similar printers with different names
+  -I, --keep_invalid    Do not remove printers without write_key or without read_key -N, --keep_names      Do not replace original names with converted names and add printers for all optional names -A, --no_alias        Do not add aliases for same printer with different names and remove aliased printers -G, --no_aggregate_alias
+                        Do not aggregate aliases of printers with same configuration -S, --no_same_as      Do not add "same-as" for similar printers with different names -M, --no_maint_level  Do not add "Maintenance required levelas" in "stats"

 Generate printer configuration from devices.xml
 ```